weekly meditation classes for all levels

 An In-Person and Online Event

-Please contact the Education Program Coordinator at epc@odiyana.org for a zoom link after you have registered for the event if you wish to attend online.
+Live-streaming is available for Center Members.
+Please contact the Education Program Coordinator at epc@meditationinconnecticut.org for a zoom link after you have registered for the class if you wish to attend online.

 $12 per class | Free for Supporting Members